 Bulimia is also called binge-purge syndrome.
 A person with bulimia has episodes of binge eating.
 Here, they may eat several thousand calories worth of food.
 After binging, they purge by inducing vomiting.
-They might also abuse laxatives, over-exercise or restrict food intake between binge-purge sessions.
-This often requires a bulimia treatment center in Long Beach.
+They might also abuse laxatives, over-exercise, or restrict food intake between binge-purge sessions.
+This often requires a bulimia treatment center in Tennessee.

 Other Eating Disorders

-There are several other kinds of treatable eating disorder that aren’t as common as anorexia or bulimia.
+There are several other kinds of treatable eating disorders that aren’t as common as anorexia or bulimia.
 They include:

 - Binge eating disorder: Most people overeat from time to time.
 In binge eating disorder, overeating—sometimes to the point of pain—is a common occurrence.

-- Compulsive overeating: People who compulsively overeat eat past the point of fullness.
+- Compulsive overeating: Compulsive overeaters eat past the point of fullness.
 They may also snack between meals, eating food just because it’s there, rather than to satiate hunger.

 - Night eating syndrome: People with this eating disorder tend to overeat late in the evening.
 Some wake up from sleep and are unable to get back without eating.

-- Orthorexia: This eating disorder creates an obsession with eating only “healthy” foods.
-It can result in restrictive eating to the point where a person may eat only a small handful of specific foods.
+- Orthorexia: This eating disorder creates an obsession with eating only “healthy” foods resulting in restrictive eating to the point where a person may eat only a small handful of specific foods.

 Why Seek Treatment for an Eating Disorder?

 Many people with mental health problems find it hard to ask for help.
-For people with eating disorders it can be even harder.
-These disorders thrive on secrecy and isolation.
+For people with eating disorders, it can be even harder as these disorders thrive on secrecy and isolation.

 Individualized treatment is vital.
 Eating disorders can cause serious and permanent damage to your health due to the lack of proper nutrition.
-People with eating disorders risk side effects such as gastrointestinal problems, organ damage, seizures and heart failure.
+Also, people with eating disorders risk side-effects, such as gastrointestinal problems, organ damage, seizures, and heart failure.

-All eating disorders can be damaging to health, but anorexia in particular can be deadly.
-Around 10% of people with anorexia die from the disease.
-Of these, one in five people die by suicide.
+All eating disorders can be damaging to health, but anorexia, in particular, can be deadly.
+Around 10% of people with anorexia die from the disease, and of these, one in five die by suicide.